DevHoot/gatsby-casper/src/content/build-a-react-graphql-app-with-apollo-client-powered-by-hasura-engine.md

 ![adding permissions](https://cdn-images-1.medium.com/max/1750/1*98HSDzrNrIFu55YjQIe9lQ.png)

-Kudos! :raised_hands: on making it so far.
+Kudos! on making it so far.
 Now, our backend is all set up.
 Notice that we didn't need to write a single line of code.
 This is what the Hasura GraphQl Engine brings on the table.
 Before moving forward relax and take a few deep breaths, things are going to get real interesting mama!

 Next we need to build our front-end in React.js.
 But, before that I'll recommend you to gain some basic understanding of writing queries in GraphQl.
 [Learn GraphQl](https://graphql.org/learn/)